 No one we have ever met enjoys packing for a move, but you can make it at least bearable by getting a head start.
 Start by packing the clothes that are out of season.
 Then, store every kitchen accessory you can do without until moving day.
 Another tip is to organize heavy items next to the area where you plan to pack up the truck for moving day.

-Contact Everyone that Needs to Know
+Contact Everyone that Needs to Know about Your Move

+Whether you are moving into a new home or relocating your office, one thing you should include in your moving checklist is to inform everyone that needs to know about your move.
 Here is another thing you can do the minute you find out where you are going and when you plan to make the big move.
 Because of the hustle and bustle of moving, some people forget to tell a few friends about their planned relocation.
 Long before you plan to move, let every utility company know about your move to ensure the gas, water, and electricity are turned off on time.

 Stop by the Post Office

 Email might have taken over how we communicate with friends, relatives, and professional peers, but we still receive enough snail mail to warrant a trip to the post office before moving day.
 It is important to have your mail forwarded to your new address in case you forget to reach out to someone you love or a business that will eventually need to contact you about something important.
-As we said, the stress of moving can cause mistakes, including forgetting to let everyone know that needs to know about relocation.
+As we said, the stress of moving can cause mistakes, including forgetting to let everyone know that needs to know about your move.

 Know Your Rights!